nagyistge/Neuroflow/README.md

 0.0.1 Features:

 This is a very basic proof-of-concept implementation of the proposed library.
-There is a tiny example program for performance testing, and various unit test for showing and verifying the features.
+There is a tiny example program for performance testing, and various unit tests for showing and verifying the features.

 - It supports OpenCL CPU and GPU modes, kernels are optimized for each
 - Architectures: